drug-design/course/docs/chapters/structure-based-design.md

 ### A Drug Design Solution Using Database Searching

-In order to improve the bioavailability of the inhibitors a data-base approach was considered.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/drug-design-solution-using-database-searching-a9e33109'><i class='fa fa-play' aria-hidden='true'></i></button>In order to improve the bioavailability of the inhibitors a data-base approach was considered.
 Based on the docked A77003 diol/HIV-1 protease complex, a simple pharmacophore was defined by the intramolecular distances between the symmetric hydrophobic groups (P1 and P1') and a hydrogen bond donor/acceptor group bound to the catalytic aspartates.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.